 Implement and monitor

-As with any initiative, ensuring its longevity in the organisation is important.
+As with any initiative, ensuring its longevity in the organization is important.
 Behaviour should be rigorously monitored and measured to ensure people don’t fall back into old behaviours.
 Signs that indicate your initiative is working include:

 - People thank you for intervening.